 As you are probably aware, CDC, state, local and school district policies regarding masks have recently been updated.
 In accordance with these healthcare guidelines, Girl Scouts of the Sierra Nevada is also updating our mask requirements.

 First and foremost, each of us is responsible for our own health.
 Additionally, we are responsible to not endanger those around us either.
 Girl Scouting is all about community, personal responsibility, and respect and caring for others.
 With that in mind, here are our new guidelines:

-Outdoors: So long as everyone can socially distance at no less than 6 feet, masks will no longer be required.
+Outdoors: Masks must only be worn outdoors in situations where 6 feet of social distancing is not possible.
 However, each participant must still go through the health assessment, must not have tested positive for COVID within the last 10 days, and must not have been exposed to someone who is COVID positive within the last 10 days.
 Additionally, if a girl or adult volunteer feels more comfortable in a mask, that should be both honored and supported.

 If you have any questions or concerns, please contact email@example.com

 COVID release forms must be signed for all participants: